Measures against the corona virus

 Hotels and proprietors of vacation homes and similar establishments may not offer overnight stays to tourists.

-The shops that are allowed to open must take precautions to ensure hygiene, control access, and prevent lines from forming.
+Food retailers, pharmacies, medical supply stores, drugstores, gas stations, flower shops, garden centers and banks are not affected by this regulation.
+These shops must take precautions to ensure hygiene, control access, and prevent lines from forming.
 Shopping malls and department stores may also open if they adhere to the guidelines for hygiene, but anything that encourages customers to remain longer than required should be avoided and such areas and facilities should be cordoned off if necessary.
-Visitors must wear a medical face mask.
+Visitors must wear an FFP2 mask.
 Operators of retail establishments are required to draw up a safety and hygiene plan and to submit it to the competent authority on request.
 In addition, notices indicating the applicable rules must be posted in a clearly visible manner.
 When deciding the permitted number of persons, the 10 square meters per visitor guideline must be observed.
 For stores, sales outlets, shopping centers and department stores with more than 800 square meters of sales area, the following applies: for areas exceeding 800 square meters, the standard measure of 20 square meters per visitor must be observed.

 Sport and leisure

-Contact-free sports are only permitted alone, with members of your own household, your spouse or life partner or with one person from another household, provided the minimum distance is observed.
+Contact-free sports are only permitted to be carried out alone or with members of your own household plus members of one other household, provided the minimum distance is observed and the group size does not exceed five persons.

 This restriction on contact during sports does not apply to medically prescribed sport therapy or medically prescribed training, provided that the training takes place outdoors in fixed groups.
 In this case, the group may have up to 10 participants plus one supervising person.
 Federal and State team athletes, athletes in professional leagues and professional athletes are also exempt from the contact restriction.